-Having engaged closely in the initial legislative process, we will monitor developments regarding secondary legislation and actively contribute as and when appropriate.
-We will continue to communicate on the new legislation and its impact for the patient community, in particular with regards to patient safety, access and information to patients, and support patient organisations' participation at national level.
+Having engaged closely in the initial legislative process, we will monitor the implementation of the Medical Devices and In vitro Diagnostics regulations, contributing to the development of secondary legislation as and when appropriate.
+We will continue to communicate on the new legislation, it's implementation and impact for the patient community, in particular with regards to patient safety, access and information to patients, and support patient organisations' participation at national level.

-We will continue as member of the EUDAMED task force of the European Forum for Good Clinical Practice (EFGCP) Medical Technology Stakeholder Alliance to ensure a patients' perspective on the development of the future EU database; and our own Patient-MedTech dialogue, organising two annual workshops between EPF members and members of MedTech Europe with the aim of exchanging perspectives, promoting good practice, and agreeing on essential elements for ethical and transparent relationships between patient organisations and industry.
+We will continue to advocate for patient involvement in the implementation phase as member of the EUDAMED task force of the European Forum for Good Clinical Practice (EFGCP) Medical Technology Stakeholder Alliance to ensure a patients' perspective on the development of the future EU database; and our own Patient-MedTech dialogue, organising two annual workshops between EPF members and members of MedTech Europe with the aim of exchanging perspectives, promoting good practice, and agreeing on essential elements for ethical and transparent relationships between patient organisations and industry.